-This pilot year will only begin to answer this question.
-The truth is, we have no idea; the TMT Institute will evolve over time.
-But we do know some starting facts.
+What will this Institute be?
+The truth is, we have no idea; the TMT Institute will evolve over time and will be tailored to the makeup of each year’s group.
+The 2014 pilot year Fellows have been meeting, discussing, seeing, researching and are about to embark on end-of-year process projects.
+For the 2015 Institute, we do know some starting facts.
 We know it will involve study, practical work and reflection.
 This is not an Institute imparting the knowledge of one person or one technique: we are Against Mastery.
-We know we will involve the talents of Associated Artists as well as outside artists/teachers/collaborators.
 We know it will require a yearlong commitment (see timeline below).
-And we know that it won’t cost you a dime- in fact, you will receive a stipend of $1,000 for your commitment for the year (no other costs to you, other than normal NYC cost of living).
+And we know that it won’t cost you a dime- in fact, you will receive a stipend of $1,000 for your commitment for the year.

-The deadline for applying is October 15, 2013.
-We will then review applications and conduct interviews, with the aim of choosing our inaugural class before Thanksgiving.
-In January 2014 we will hold a 1-2 week intensive followed by sustained meetings through the Spring.
-In June/July 2014 we will hold another weeklong intensive.
-Individual mentorship will occur throughout the Summer with a culminating something (showing? production? party? we don’t know!) in the Fall of 2014.
+What’s the timeline?
+The deadline for applying will be in the Fall of 2015.
+We will then review applications and conduct interviews, with the aim of choosing our Fellows before the end of the year.
+In January or February 2016 we will hold a 1-2 week intensive session followed by sustained meetings through the Spring.
+In late Spring we will hold another weeklong intensive.
+Individual mentorship will occur throughout the Summer with a culminating something (panel? showing? party? we don’t know!) in the Fall/Winter of 2016.

-We are looking for 5 emerging artists who have demonstrated a serious commitment to theater and a shared interest in our principles.
+Who should apply?
+We are looking for 5 emerging artists who have demonstrated a serious commitment to making art and a shared interest in theater and our principles.
 Applicants should have substantial professional experience or an advanced degree.
 We want people who have arrived at a grasp of theater and the field and are prepared to throw it away.
-Applicants may emerge from any theatrical discipline (actors, designers, writers, directors, producers, technical directors, stage managers, administrators, etc.) as long as they care about making.
-We want your resume and references, of course.
-But we also want something that conveys who you are, what you do, how you think and what you are excited about.
-You decide what that something is (video, music, essay, comic book, cocktail recipe, etc.).
-This something should be no longer than 4 minutes or 2 pages or 6 images.
-During the interview process there will be the opportunity to showcase portfolios and other existing work.
+Applicants may emerge from any theatrical discipline (actors, designers, writers, directors, producers, stage managers, administrators, etc.) as long as they care about making.
+We will also happily accept applications from other artistic fields (music, visual art, literature, etc.) as long as the connection to theater is clearly articulated.